oschmid/website/content/posts/2018-bc-referendum-on-electoral-reform.md

 **What voting systems is BC choosing between?**

-The first question of the referendum is between keeping the current system: known as first-past-the-post (FPTP) and switching to a Proportional Representation voting system.
+The first question of the referendum is between keeping the current system: known as First-Past-The-Post (FPTP) and switching to a Proportional Representation voting system.
 The second question BC voters will be asked is to rank 3 PR systems.
 Mail in ballots will be mailed out between Oct 22 and Nov 2.

 **What is Proportional Representation?**